Squirm Blu-ray Movie

 Production assistant: Louise Buckler."

 There are select areas of the film where extremely light noise is visible, but clarity and image depth are good.
 Contrast levels also remain stable throughout the entire film.
 Generally speaking, there is also a good range of healthy colors, though occasionally the reds and browns appear slightly pushed up.
 Perhaps the best news, however, is that there are no traces of problematic degraining and sharpening corrections.
 Indeed, grain is carefully managed and as a result the film has a stable organic look.
 Lastly, there are no serious stability issues.
 Also, there are no large debris, cuts, damage marks, or stains to report in this review.
 (Note: This is a Region-B "locked" Blu-ray release.
-Therefore, you must have a native Region-B or Region-Free PS3 or SA in order to access its content).
+Therefore, you must have a native Region-B or Region-Free player in order to access its content).

 Squirm Blu-ray Movie, Audio Quality 4.0 of 5